AllenNeuralDynamics/openscope-experimental-launcher/docs/source/quickstart.rst

        "experiment_notes_filename": "notes/experiment_notes.txt"
     }

-When launched, the editor creates the notes file under the session folder (via ``{session_folder}`` expansion) and opens Notepad so the operator can start typing immediately.
+When launched, the editor creates the notes file under the session folder (via ``{session_folder}`` expansion) and opens your configured editor so the operator can start typing immediately.
 The post step pauses at the end of the session until the operator confirms the notes are saved.
+See :ref:`pre-modules` and :ref:`post-modules` for a full parameter reference.

 Outputs
 -------